runTheTable12/DataOps_OTUS_course/README.md

-## This repository contains my homeworks of OTUS DataOps couse.
+## This repository contains my homeworks of OTUS DataOps couse